 Jane and her family live in the south-west corner of the City of Adelaide, which has been their home for more than 20 years.

-Among Jane’s many local activities, such as being convenor for the Cooks Society in Adelaide, President of the Friends of the Barr Smith library and a supporter of local history groups, she has for many years also been Patron of a number of community organisations, including the Adelaide Poultry Club Inc.; Callisthenic Association of SA (Joint Patron); Adelaide Turf Cricket Umpires Association and Restless Dance Theatre.
+Among Jane’s many local activities, such as being convenor for the Cooks Society in Adelaide and a supporter of local history groups, she has for many years also been Patron of a number of community organisations, including the Adelaide Poultry Club Inc.; Callisthenic Association of SA (Joint Patron); Adelaide Turf Cricket Umpires Association and Restless Dance Theatre.